 The owner may collect a security deposit from the tenant.
-The PHA may prohibit security deposits in excess of private market practice, or in excess of amounts charged by the owner to unassisted tenants.
-However, if the PHA chooses to do so, language to this effect must be added to Part A of the HAP contract [Form HUD-52641].
+GHURA may prohibit security deposits in excess of private market practice, or in excess of amounts charged by the owner to unassisted tenants.
+However, if GHURA chooses to do so, language to this effect must be added to Part A of the HAP contract [Form HUD-52641].